Highly competent care for LGBTQ patients—from childhood through senior years

 At Main Line Health we are aware of the health care disparities that many in the lesbian, gay, bisexual, transgender and queer/questioning (LGBTQ) community face.
 You shouldn't have to face discrimination or feel the need to educate your own health care provider when it comes to getting the health and medical support services that you need.

 In our culture of diversity, respect and inclusion, Main Line Health provides a safe environment where LGBTQ patients, families and visitors can expect inclusive care from a welcoming health system at our locations throughout the suburbs of Philadelphia.
-We are particularly sensitive to the needs of LGBTQ adolescents, teens and young adults, as well as older adults and their caregivers.

 We create this culture of caring by: